A Quality Index Metric and Method for Online Self-Assessment of Autonomous Vehicles Sensory Perception: Related Works

-With the development of parallel computational tools, deep neural networks have become an effective solution for blind IQA classification or regression \cite{}.
-W. Hou et al. proposed a deep learning-based blind IQA algorithm \cite{6872541}.
-In [8], they applied selective natural scene statistics as features.
-They designed a multi-layer perceptron (MLP) model to discriminatively classify the image quality.
-W. Zhang et al. proposed an end-to-end bilinear convolutional neural network (CNN) to regress images' quality \cite{8576582}.
-They employed a VGG-16 and an S-CNN network to extract image features automatically, then regress the loss through fully connected layers.
-Besides CNN, the transformer mechanism has also been applied for blind IQA.
-J. You combined transformer with CNN for blind IQA \cite{9506075}.
-They applied a pre-trained ResNet as the backbone for image feature extraction.
-Then, they borrowed visual transformer's (ViT) architecture to extract the ResNet output features further.
-J. Ke directly applied the ViT module as the backbone for blind IQA \cite{Ke2021MUSIQMI}.
-They kept the image aspect ratio and used multi-scale images as the input.
-They designed a scale positional encoder to accurately extract features from an image with different scales.
-Besides supervised learning, meta-learning algorithms have been introduced to image quality assessment.
-H. Zhu et al. proposed a meta-learning mechanism for blind image quality assessment \cite{Zhu2020MetaIQADM}.
-In their study, different image distortions such as brighten and white noise are used as the support dataset.
-Then, the unknown distorted images are fed into the prior knowledge model to predict the IQA results.
+With the advent of parallel computing tools, deep neural networks have emerged as effective solutions for both classification and regression tasks in B-IQA.
+Early studies in B-IQA primarily focused on architectural innovations and end-to-end regression techniques.
+One notable work by W. Hou et al. propose a deep learning-based B-IQA algorithm \cite{6872541}.
+In \cite{6872541}, they apply selective natural scene statistics as features and design a multi-layer perceptron (MLP) model to classify the image quality discriminatively.
+W. Zhang et al. improve the B-IQA from manual feature extraction to an end-to-end model.
+They propose a bilinear convolutional neural network (CNN) to predict images' quality scores using images as inputs \cite{8576582}.
+Besides CNN, the transformer architecture has also been applied for B-IQA due to the benefits of global feature extraction and attention-based mechanism.
+J. You et al. combines transformer with CNN for B-IQA estimation \cite{9506075}.
+They apply a pre-trained ResNet as the backbone for image feature extraction at first.
+Then, a visual transformer's (ViT) architecture is used to extract the ResNet output features.
+J. Ke directly utilize the ViT module as the backbone for B-IQA \cite{Ke2021MUSIQMI}.
+They keep the image aspect ratio and used multi-scale images as the input.
+The key innovation of their model is the scale positional encoder design to preserve the scale features.
+In recent studies, researchers have shifted their focus from solely model innovation to exploring effective learning strategies and meta-learning approaches.
+H. Zhu et al. propose a meta-learning mechanism for B-IQA \cite{Zhu2020MetaIQADM}.
+In their study, different image distortions such as brighten and white noise are used as the supporting dataset.
+Then, the unknown distorted images are fed into the prior knowledge model to predict the B-IQA results.
+As for learning strategies, Z. Wang et al. \cite{Wang2021SemiSupervisedDE} develop a semi-supervised learning approach by combing labeled and unlabeled data to train an ensemble model.
+Z. Zhou \cite{Zhou2023CollaborativeAF} propose an novel auto-encoder model for B-IQA with self-supervised learning approach.

-In summary, computational models for the blind IQA task have been transformed from manual feature extraction and classification to end-to-end neural network models.
-Now, researchers are focusing on faster model processing speed and smaller training dataset requirements.
+In summary, computational models for the B-IQA task have evolved from manual feature extraction to end-to-end neural network models.
+Current research efforts are focused on improving computation speed and model generalization through various learning strategies and model designs.